dbampoh/LPJ-GUESS-integrated-LandSyMM/readme.txt

 It is the responsibility of each individual user to:
      - provide a C++ compiler.
 For installation under Windows a software development "platform" is also strongly recommended.
-Documentation is available for Microsoft Visual C++ and Microsoft Developer Studio Version 6 and its successor Visual Studio .NET.
+Documentation is available for Microsoft Visual C++.
      - optain the appropriate climatic, atmospheric CO2 and soil data to drive the model for their particular study
      - provide source code to read their particular input data and